pwichmann/deep-learning-with-vector-graphics-book/quiver_book/_build/html/_sources/02_background/vector_graphics/svg.md

 We can see the command sequence `M, A, A, Q, Q, z`.
 The first 5 commands are upper case and, thus, use absolute positioning.
 The last command, to close the path, is lower case and uses relative positioning.
 (Both uppercase or lowercase z here have identical outcomes.)

 The first command `M` is a MoveTo command and we would expect two parameters.
 In this case, these parameters are `10, 30` and, thus, the first action is to move the drawing instrument to the absolute position `(x, y)=(10, 30)`.
 Note that this SVG has a quadratic size of `(100, 100)`.
-The origin of any SVG, the `(0, 0)` point, is defined as the top-left corner with the positive x-axis pointing towards the right, the positive y-axis pointing down.

 The next command defines an elliptical arc curve starting at the current point `(10, 30)`.